How to Factory Reset macOS Sierra?

 Once your Mac is set up, you can restore your data if you used Time Machine or an external drive:

-- Manual Restore: If you backed up files manually, connect your external drive and copy your files back to their original locations on your Mac.
+2. Manual Restore: If you backed up files by hand, connect your external drive.
+Then, copy your files back to their original places on your Mac.

 Troubleshooting Common Issues